scp756-221/course-site/docs/a1/page.md

 ### Docker

-Install Docker (available for all systems) and Docker Desktop (if available--only for macOS and Windows) from [docker.com](https://docs.docker.com/get-docker/).
+Install Docker Desktop (for macOS and Windows) or Docker Engine (for Linux) from [docker.com](https://docs.docker.com/get-docker/).

 ### The course code repository